SketchOGD: Memory-Efficient Continual Learning: Introduction

 \section{Introduction}

-Humans learn continually.
-We gain new capabilities without needing to retrain on familiar tasks.
-Skills learned in one scenario often transfer to another.
-Also, we learn relatively robustly even under the presence of distribution shifts that occur naturally during our lifespan~\citep{barnett2002and,bremner2012multisensory}.
-However, imbuing artificial agents based on deep neural networks with this ability to learn continually is complicated by a phenomenon known as \textit{catastrophic forgetting} \citep{mccloskey}: in the naïve approach of training networks on tasks one by one, performance on previous tasks can drop drastically when new tasks are encountered.
+Humans excel at learning continuously, acquiring new capabilities throughout their lifespan without repeatedly relearning previously mastered tasks.
+Moreover, knowledge gained in one context can often transfer to other tasks, and human learning remains relatively robust in the face of natural distribution shifts~\citep{barnett2002and,bremner2012multisensory}.
+In contrast, endowing deep neural networks with similar continual learning abilities remains a challenge, largely due to \textit{catastrophic forgetting} \citep{mccloskey}.
+Under the naïve approach of training networks on tasks sequentially, performance on earlier tasks can decline precipitously once new tasks are introduced.

 One of the most important requirements for a continual learning algorithm intended to overcome catastrophic forgetting is that it be memory-efficient.
 Various approaches have been proposed to combat catastrophic forgetting (as briefly introduced in Section \ref{sec:related}).
 These approaches tend to involve storing information about past tasks to preserve trained knowledge while learning new tasks.
 Since continual or lifelong learning frameworks should consider learning new tasks over arbitrarily long time horizons with fixed memory budgets, memory cost is a chief consideration for practicality.